Combined surface acoustic wave and surface plasmon resonance measurement of collagen and fibrinogen layers: Introduction

-While the SAW/SPR technique and data processing with our proposed formalism was already shown to be appropriate in the identification of some physical properties of a rigid adsorbed layer (S-layer) \cite{JAP}, we here quantitatively analyze the organization of collagen and fibrinogen adsorbed layers which are expected to possess a substantial water content.
-This condition is expected to lead to the largest differences between acoustic and optical signals since both techniques respond differently to a viscous (solvent containing) layer: acoustic methods tend to overestimate the bound mass due to viscous effects, while optical methods provide an estimate of the dry bound mass after appropriate modeling of the response but cannot resolve both parameters, thickness and optical index of the layer which SPR is sensitive to.
+In this presentation, similar films will be investigated, but under the new perspective of combined acoustic and optical measurements for extracting the thickness, mass, and solvent density in a buffer medium.
+While the SAW/SPR technique (Fig. \ref{toto}) and data processing with our proposed formalism was already shown \cite{analchem} to be appropriate in the identification of some physical properties of a rigid adsorbed layer (S-layer) \cite{JAP}, we here quantitatively analyze the organization of collagen and fibrinogen adsorbed layers which are expected to possess a substantial water content.
+This condition is expected to lead to the largest differences between acoustic and optical signals since both techniques respond differently to a viscous (solvent containing) layer: acoustic methods tend to overestimate the bound mass due to hydrodynamic interactions, while optical methods provide an estimate of the dry bound mass after appropriate modeling of the response but cannot resolve both parameters, thickness and optical index of the layer which SPR is sensitive to.
 This optical index can be assumed to be the weighted value of the index of water and that of proteins to the volumic part that these components occupy in the film.
 SPR response is thus dependent on the film organization and on the dry adsorbed amount.